 Bethune faces five charges, including assault against whalers and trespassing into a whaling vessel.

-If convicted on all counts, Bethune faces a maximum of 15 years behind bars.
+He pleaded guilty last week to all charges but assault.
+If convicted, Bethune faces a maximum of 15 years behind bars.

 Weeks later, Bethune jumped aboard the Shonan Maru 2 and attempted to make a citizen's arrest of the captain.
 He was arrested and brought back to Japan to face criminal charges.

 In court last week, Bethune admitted to all the charges, except for assault.

 "I admit that I boarded the Shonan Maru, but I believe that I have good reason to do so," he said.
 "I admit that I fired the butyric acid, but there were additional circumstances that we will discuss in court."